Biomedical Waste Management

 All university personnel (faculty, staff, and students) that generate or work in close proximity to biomedical waste must be trained before commencement of duties and refresher trained annually.

 Please follow the below instructions for Online training.
-Instructions to take the HSI Biomedical Waste Course are below:
+Instructions to take the HSI Introduction to Biosafety Course are below:

 Login to Online training with your TRACKS/CAS information.